nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 The storage file is stored in the specified path.

 ## Sync
-To sync your tasks in agendum into Google calendar, you have to start comamnd with the keyword `sync`.
+To sync your tasks in agendum into Google calendar, you have to start command with the keyword `sync`.

 >Here is the *format*: